Top Christian Books

 Third Council of the Lateran (1179 AD).
 An Ecumenical Council held in Rome.
 Decreed that the votes of two-thirds of the Cardinals were required for the election of a pope.

 Summa Theologiae.
-By Thomas Aquinas (died 1274 AD), Doctor of the Catholic Church.
+By Thomas Aquinas (circa 1225 to 1274), Doctor of the Catholic Church.

 Summa Contra Gentiles.
-By Thomas Aquinas (died 1274 AD), Doctor of the Catholic Church.
+By Thomas Aquinas (circa 1225 to 1274), Doctor of the Catholic Church.

 ERA OF PAPAL SCHISMS: 1294 to 1417 AD